 Before I could step in, he would need someone to address his accounting challenges, so I asked Ken Saxon, a local CPA, to work with him.
 Ken is my accountant, so I could personally vouch for the quality of service he provides.
 I know he really cares about his clients and I could trust him to become actively engaged with this client too.

-ness requires you to understand and ensure the accuracy of your financial statements.
+Running a small business requires you to understand and ensure the accuracy of your financial statements.
 By being unable to do so, this entrepreneur had gotten himself into some major issues on so many fronts.
 He understands now how important this is, but he really should have known this when he first started his business.

 Now, I am not suggesting that all business owners must do their own bookkeeping.
 An accountant or bookkeeper can prepare the financial statements, but it is critical that the business owner understands what the financial statements are saying and can ensure they are accurate.
 Taking a course in QuickBooks is a wonderful way to start this process.